ErichDonGubler/erichdongubler.github.io/_posts/en/2014-12-28-i'll-be-what-you-want-me-to-be.md

 ##The Theme of People

 When I think of this year, I think of you dear friends and members of my family.
-It's been exactly a month and a week since I made the return trip home from my mission to Brazil, and had to make an adjustment of similar magnitude to when I left.
+It's been exactly a year and a week since I made the return trip home from my mission to Brazil, and had to make an adjustment of similar magnitude to when I left.
 It has been you who have helped me to find lasting value in what I now do as a return missionary!
 My full-time mission may have ended, but the people from before, during, and after remain, and still have their whole lives to spend along with me.

 This year, I was able to learn about what is important.